I was born in Cork, Ireland in 1971, and trained in the Crawford College of Art & Design, Cork City.

 My studio is in Belfast, Northern Ireland.

-I have an on-going relationship with porcelain...and for now it is still the clay of choice for me.
-Of great importance is the potential of new and exciting edges, contours and shapes which can be explored through an understanding of material qualities and increasing skill.
+I have an on-going relationship with porcelain, and for now it is still my clay of choice.
+Of great importance is the potential of new and exciting edges, contours and shapes which can be explored through an understanding of material qualities coupled, crucially, with ever-increasing skill.

 Surface quality is also critical; I research extensively to find the best glaze for the form; or vice-versa.
 Patination of the cast metal forms is also meticulously considered to accentuate the form and speak of the material.